ZomoXYZ/Admin-Commands/readme.md

 [Minecraft-Premium](https://github.com/ZomoXYZ/MCLang), [MCLang](https://github.com/ZomoXYZ/MCLang), and [MCCommands](https://github.com/ZomoXYZ/MCCommands) are required libraries

-Running the `build.sh` file will both compile and install Minecraft-Premium into your local repository
+Running the `build.sh` file will compile Admin-Commands

 `build.sh` will also automatically create a server in your `~/.papermc/` directory